top of page

 Codependency says: I need you to be okay.

-"If you're okay, I'm okay" is a mantra that you've internalized.
+Often anxiety and codependency go hand in hand.
+Many people have lived with codependency their entire lives and don't know it.
+Ask yourself if this resounds with you:"If you're okay, I'm okay" is a mantra that you've internalized.
 You address your own feelings of overwhelm by trying to control other people and circumstances.
 Maybe you don't know that you're doing it.
 But you realize you have a hard time saying no, even when you're spread too thin.
 You violate your own boundaries in order to meet someone else's needs.
 You apologize even when someone else is in the wrong, just to get the conflict to go away.
 You question yourself constantly, especially when confronted with disapproval.
 You fear the loss of relationship and harmony, so much so that you've lost your sense of self apart from others' opinions.

 Codependency has roots in our upbringing, a survival instinct that many of us learn as children in order to maintain some semblance of peace in a troubled or chaotic home environment.